Shivvu-crypto/Idlekiller/README.md

 ## Features
 - help to efficiently use your idle time.
-- create rooms to chat eith friends and giving them the links.
+- create rooms to chat with friends and giving them the links.
 - Easy UI

 ## Tech Used